 Pike can be really strong and aggressive fighters, which is why you need a mainline that can handle their violent head shakes and fast runs.

-When it comes to monofilament line (used mainly for live and dead bait fishing), a mainline of 15-20lb and a diameter of 0.35-0.40mm is a perfect fit for pike fishing.
+When it comes to monofilament line (used mainly for trolling and fishing with live baits), a mainline with a 15-20lb test is a perfect fit for pike fishing.

-If you are using braided mainline (primarily used for spin fishing), a 25-30lb test with a diameter of 0.22-0.28mm should be your braid of choice.
+If you are using braided mainline (primarily used for spinning and dead baiting), a 25-30lb test is a solid choice for pike.

 4. Get a big landing net